-The Riverstone Transit Center and operational Improvements to the Citylink system are among the most significant TDM efforts to be implemented in Kootenai County in recent years.
-System ridership monitoring indicates Citylink bus service is growing in popularity.
+The Riverstone Transit Center and operational improvements to the Citylink transit system are among the most significant TDM efforts to be implemented in Kootenai County in recent years.
+However, system ridership monitoring indicates that Citylink ridership levels have experienced some decline since 2017.
 According to Citylink ridership reports, annual systemwide ridership in Kootenai County in 2019 was 248,749.
 This amounts to a 4.6% decrease from 2018 ridership levels (260,831) and 12.9% decrease from 2017 levels (285,519).
-This decrease is likely due to the changes to the urban routes and decreased hours of operation implemented during 2017.
-The urban system has recovered from over the last two years, with average 2019 monthly ridership numbers (11,888) comparable to 2017 levels (11,692) prior to the changes being made.
-Ridership on Citylink South's Link Route has continued to decline over the three-year period.
+This decrease is likely due to the changes to the urban routes and decreased hours of operation implemented during the fall of 2017.
+The urban system has recovered over the last two years, with average monthly ridership numbers (11,888) for 2019 exceeding 2017 levels (11,692) prior to the system changes.
+Ridership on Citylink South's Link Route has continued to decline over the threeyear period.